-I am a Research Associate in the Department of Engineering at the University of Cambridge
+I am an Associate Teaching Professor in the Department of Engineering at the University of Cambridge

 Before starting my PhD I worked as a Senior Automation Engineer at Australia's Cooperative Research Centre for Mining (now called Mining3) where I helped develop autonomous mining equipment.